Model

 Parent-to-Child Transmission (planned).
 The

 A_iterm is the formal answer to “how much does parenting matter beyond genes for outcomes that look genetic.”
-That topic should adopt this generating function as its starting point and refineβ_iby domain (cognition vs. personality vs. health behaviors) and by mechanism (vocabulary input, expectation-setting, neighborhood selection). -
+That topic should adopt this generating function as its starting point and refineβ_iby domain (cognition vs. personality vs. health behaviors) and by mechanism (vocabulary input, expectation-setting, neighborhood selection).
+The Nivard et al. 2024 finding — that indirect genetic effects extend beyond the nuclear family — impliesβ_ishould be further decomposed into a parent-level term and a dynastic/extended-family term. -

 Evolution-Modernity Mismatch (planned).
 The

 μ(t)population-mean trajectory is the formal home of secular shifts (Flynn rise, Flynn reversal, age-of-puberty drift).
-Within-cohort within-sibship designs are the cleanest separator of genuine environmental shifts inμ(t)from compositional artifacts. -
+Within-cohort within-sibship designs are the cleanest separator of genuine environmental shifts inμ(t)from compositional or selection artifacts.
+The Pietschnig 2024 finding that the positive manifold itself may be weakening across recent cohorts suggestsμ(t)is not a one-dimensional curve but a moving structure of which abilities are gaining or losing — which the current scalar form does not capture.

 |---|---|